 Our product range has also expanded to include an award winning seed range, young plants, bulbs, seed potatoes, onions and garlic sets, soft fruit and fruit trees as well as an extensive range of gardening supplies.
 All have been carefully selected through stringent testing and trials to make gardening a pleasure and a success for our customers.
 In addition, we also offer a wonderful range of Christmas gifts sent with a personalised card to both the gardeners and non gardeners in your life!

 We are very proud to have our own plant breeding programme based in Suffolk in the UK, and can boast a number of award winning discoveries - including the stunning Rudbeckia 'Cherry Brandy' and Budleja 'Buzz'™.
-Each year we open our trial grounds to the public for one weekend only offering a sneak preview to the next year's new varieties as well as to some of our ongoing trial varieties.
-Please click here for further information about our 'Open Weekend'.

 Thompson & Morgan is very pleased to offer a UK based customer services division who can respond to your horticultural queries as well as resolving any queries you may have regarding your order or why not join our thriving Facebook community for additional advice on gardening and plants.